duarteocarmo/duarteocarmo.com/content/pages/consulting.md

 - Developed an API for a multi-modal enterprise search engine integrating 12 NLP/Audio/Video models for unified resource discovery
 - Automated farm stratification and carbon stock segmentation with state-of-the-art satellite imagery models for a climate tech startup

+Selected testimonials:

+- **YM**: *"[...] would not exist without him, and his brilliant work on [...] and countless other initiatives shows he is one of the best engineers I have ever had the privilege to work with."*

 If you wish to learn more about my work, feel free to [browse my resume](/cv.pdf) or [talks](/talks) page.

 To get in touch, send me an [email](mailto:me@duarteocarmo.com), or <a href="https://cal.com/duarteocarmo/meeting?duration=30" target="_blank">schedule some time.</a>